Overview

 Can I use additional datasets or pretrained models?

 Yes.
-Participants may use additional datasets and pretrained models, including models derived from nuScenes, provided that no information from the nuScenes v1.0-test split is used during training in any form.
+Participants may use additional datasets and pretrained models, including models derived from nuScenes, provided that no information from the nuScenes v1.0-test split is used for training, validation, tuning, model selection, or submission debugging.

 External or auxiliary data is permitted under the following conditions: